LLMs Don't "Think": Understanding Hallucinations, Prompt Engineering, and Security Through the Mechanism of Token Prediction

 Principle Reason

-LLM output is always "guesswork" It's nothing more than probability prediction for the next token.
-There is no guarantee of factual accuracy
+LLM output is always "guesswork" It is nothing more than probability prediction for the next token.
+There is no guarantee of facts

-Hallucination is a feature "Plausibility" and "correctness" are different axes.
+Hallucination is a feature, not a bug "Plausibility" and "correctness" are different axes.
 When they don't align, plausibility wins

 Prompts are statistical filters Output quality is improved by "invoking" specific regions of training data

 Security is also statistical Safety instructions only "raise the probability of refusal tokens."
-They are breached by techniques that lower that probability
+They are bypassed by techniques that lower that probability

 Claudeならクラスメソッドにお任せください